 Do you have challenges in implementing your lesson plan or actively engaging your students?
-Here are some common challenges and answers on how we might help you increase the effectiveness.
+Here are some common challenges and answers on how we might help you increase your effectiveness.

 When I teach I sometimes feel disconnected from my students.

-This can happen when working with traditional blackboards or even interactive whiteboards.
-Because the board is at the front of the classroom, you often need to turn your back to your students when working on the board.
+This can happen when working with traditional blackboards, whiteboards or projected content.
+Because the board is at the front of the classroom, you often need to turn your back to your students to work on the board or just to see and refer to the information.
 Unfortunately, when you do this you lose eye contact with the class, reducing your ability to read facial and body language that indicate comprehension, and possibly missing raised hands.

 Wacom offers products that help you overcome this key communication challenge.
 Our pen displays allow you to work directly on your content, but can be positioned anywhere within the classroom, including facing the class.
 Our wireless tablets give you the mobility to move about the classroom as you teach.